List of Brazilian football songs: A Taça do Mundo é Nossa

-Pra Frente Brasil
+Pra Frente, Brasil

-Forward, Brazil introduced in 1970 during the FIFA World Cup 1970 this is widely and most recognized song and marks the Pelé and the Seleção Canarinho era.
+Go Ahead, Brazil introduced in 1970 during the FIFA World Cup 1970 this is widely and most recognized song and marks the Pelé and the Seleção Canarinho era.
 Composed by Miguel Gustavo and used in the film of the same name, which is a harsh criticism of the military dictatorship's usage of football to alienate people in regard to the horrors of political repression.

 Coração Verde e Amarelo

 Green and Yellow Heart was introduced by Rede Globo for the World Cup 1994 and is used until today by the channel.
 It had previously been released for the national championship of 1993, with different lyrics.
 The melody are used each time Brazil makes a goal and is the official for football broadcasts including Campeonato Brasileiro.

 The song was updated in 1998 for the fifth title campaign: the line "É taça na raça, Brasil!" was changed to "Tenta que é penta, Brasil!"
 (Try and win the fifth title, Brazil!).
 The theme was used again in 2002, but slightly modified due to the loss in 1998.
 In 2006, Rede Globo did not use the lyrics anymore, but only an instrumental version of the same song.

 Papa Essa Brasil (Take this one, Brazil) was the Rede Globo World Cup 1990 song, but it was abandoned later.